Dr Joanne Kingsbury is a senior scientist with ESR’s Food, Water and Biowaste group.

 Joanne earned her BSc (Honours) and PhD degrees in Cellular and Molecular Biology from the University of Canterbury.
 Prior to joining ESR, she worked as a research associate at Duke University Medical Center, North Carolina, USA.

-At Duke University, Joanne’s research employed molecular and genetic approaches to study diverse disease-related topics such as antifungal therapeutic strategies, fungal pathogenesis, and cancer-relevant cell signalling pathways.
+At Duke University, Joanne’s research employed molecular and genetic approaches to study antifungal therapeutic strategies, fungal pathogenesis and cancer-relevant cell signalling pathways.
 Much of her work has utilised the model yeast Saccharomyces cerevisiae.
 Yeast is best known for its roles in baking and fermentation, and has also become a valuable tool in science to better understand how more complex cells function.
 In rare cases, yeast can also cause disease.
-Joanne has also worked with the clinically relevant fungi Candida albicans, Cryptococcus neoformans, which cause life-threatening systemic infections; as well as Trichophyton and Malassezia, the causative agents of common skin afflictions such as nail infections, ringworm, dermatitis, and dandruff.
+Joanne has also worked with the clinically relevant fungi Candida albicans, Cryptococcus neoformans, which cause life-threatening systemic infections; as well as Trichophyton and Malassezia, which cause common skin afflictions such as nail infections, ringworm, dermatitis, and dandruff.
+At ESR, Joanne continues to be interested in the relevance of fungi to food safety, and environmental and human health.
+While fungi may be beneficial to the food industry, playing roles in fermentation or comprising food themselves (mushrooms), fungi may also contaminate food, producing “mycotoxins,” or cause spoilage.
+Fungi also play many and varied beneficial roles in maintaining healthy ecosystems; yet, also have the potential to cause animal and human infections.

 Email Joanne: Joanne.Kingsbury@esr.cri.nz